mengoat/CariesFG/README.md

 # CariesFG
-This is the official code for CariesFG: An Attentive Fine-Grained RGB Image Classification Framework for Dental Caries.
+This is the official code for CariesFG: A Fine-Grained RGB Image Classification Framework with Attention Mechanism for Dental Caries.